The Blacker the Berry (song): Recording

 The track was produced by American record producer, multi-instrumentalist and rapper Terrace Martin.
-He played a key role in strengthening the brand of his cousin Snoop Dogg after graduating from high school.
-Martin has been behind studio album released in 2014 by artists such as Big K.R.I.T. and YG in addition to his own record, 3ChordFold (2013).
-During an interview with Billboard, Martin spoke about the making of "The Blacker the Berry," describing his experience working with Kendrick Lamar and the message they sought to deliver on with the song.
-The lyrics of its verses were finished when Lamar approached Martin but the singing had yet to be laid over the track.
-Its hip hop beat was constructed from hard-hitting drums by Boi-1da.
+He played a key role in strengthening the brand of fellow West Coast rapper Snoop Dogg after graduating from high school.
+Martin has been behind studio albums released in 2014 by artists such as Big K.R.I.T. and YG in addition to his debut studio album, 3ChordFold (2013).
+During an interview with Billboard, Martin spoke about the making of "The Blacker the Berry," describing his experience working with Lamar and the message they sought to deliver on with the song.
+The lyrics of its verses were finished when Lamar approached Martin, though singing had yet to be laid over the track.
+Its hip-hop beat was constructed from hard-hitting drums by Boi-1da.
 Meanwhile, Martin integrated the jazz arrangements which arrive at the song's conclusion, taking cues from Lalah Hathaway and James Fauntleroy.